bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 <strong><em>Who owns the function is a reference to that function.</em></strong>

 <strong><em>The owner of the function sets the “this” keyword for the function.</em></strong>

+<strong><em>The keyword "this" is a reference to the owner of the function and is not the same with the Lexical Scope (the surroundings where the function is declared or called).</em></strong>

 Think at an owner of a function as something that gets the definition “this” and it is passed in the arguments of the function, to be available inside the function!